iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 - **Python Community on GitHub** - support for all python3 🐍 versions.
 - **Choose your testing framework** - Use it with any popular testing framework: pytest, unittest, etc.
-- **Free for open source projects** - Zero cost for new open source users with reasonable build 🛠constraints.
+- **Open vs. closed source** - I recommend whenever possible to choose an open source option.
+The below providers generally offer zero cost for new open source projects with reasonable build 🛠 constraints.
 If you go closed source, you’re going to needs to fork over some 💵.

 ### Common providers